188th Armored Brigade (Israel)

-The 188th "Barak" (Lightning) Armored Brigade is an Israeli armored brigade, subordinate to Israel's Northern Regional Command.
+The 188th "Barak" (Lightning) Armored Brigade is an Israeli armoured brigade, subordinate to Israel's Northern Regional Command.
 The emblem of the Barak Armored Brigade is a red-bordered rhombus bearing a sword against a blue and white background depicting the Haifa coastline.
 The brigade has a long history beginning before the foundation of the State of Israel.

 In 1990 the brigade was the first to adopt the Merkava mark-III main battle tank, phasing out its older Centurion tanks.

-The brigade is now phasing out the mark-III tanks and by end of July 2020 will be using only mark-IVs.
+The brigade phased out the mark-III in 2020 in favor of the mark-IVs.